Avian influenza (bird flu)

 In the control area, trucks delivering stock feed do not need to be cleaned and disinfected if:

-- The truck is not driven on tracks used by poultry
+• the truck is not driven on tracks used by poultry

-- The wheels are cleaned on entering and leaving
+• the wheels are cleaned on entering and leaving

-- Any driver or passenger take steps to minimise risks including cleaning their boots on entering and leaving
+• any driver or passenger take steps to minimise risks including cleaning their boots on entering and leaving.

-A person in the restricted and control area can leave their property in their passenger vehicle to purchase feed for their poultry if they and their vehicle have not come into contact with poultry, poultry products or equipment.
+A person in the control area can leave their property in their passenger vehicle to purchase feed for their poultry if they and their vehicle have not come into contact with poultry, poultry products or equipment.
 If there has been contact with these, all cleaning and disinfection requirements and permit conditions must be met.

 1. Bob has 10 chickens that are locked in the chicken pen.
 His car is parked in the garage and does not get driven where the chickens have access.
 Bob has not used his car to transport any poultry, poultry products or equipment.
 Bob wants to purchase a 20kg bag of chicken feed from the local feed store and bring it home for his chickens.
 Bob will park his car back at the house and carry the bag of feed to the shed.
 Bob is not required to get a permit.